Mehmed VI: Crown prince

 As veliahd he represented Mehmed V at the funeral of the Austro-Hungarian emperor Franz Joseph I in 1916.
 CUP leader Talât was concerned by Crown Prince Vahdeddin's surprisingly popular conduct at the funeral.

 When he was invited by Kaiser Wilhelm II of Germany to make a state visit in 1917, he was accompanied by his aide-de-camp, Mustafa Kemal Pasha (Atatürk).
-They first met on 13 December 1917.
-Kemal Pasha was on leave after resigning from the Yıldarım Army Group command due to his conflict with Erich von Falkenhayn and received the invitation to accompany the crown prince from Enver Pasha.
+The tour would encompass Bad Kreuznach, Strasbourg, Colmar, Essen and Berlin.
+The two first met on 13 December 1917.
+Kemal Pasha was on leave after resigning from the Yıldırım Army Group command due to his conflict with Erich von Falkenhayn, and received the invitation to accompany the crown prince from Enver Pasha.
 Colonel Naci invited Mustafa Kemal to meet the heir apparent at his palace.
-Vahdeddin left a bad impression on Kemal, who he thought had the mannerisms of a "mad man."
-When they departed from the train station the next day, Kemal had to remind him to wave to the guard of honor.
-On the train, he was invited to another audience with Vahdeddin; this time he apologized for his behavior to Kemal the day before and expressed gratitude for his role in the Gallipoli campaign and the two had a long and fruitful conversation, making him cautiously optimistic of the veliahd.
+Kemal left the palace unimpressed by the heir apparent.
+When they departed from the rail station the next day Kemal had to remind him to wave to the guard of honor.
+On the train, he was invited to another audience with Vahdeddin which turned into a fruitful conversation in which Vahdeddin thanked Kemal for his services in the Gallipoli campaign..
 On the way back from Berlin, Kemal advised Vahdeddin to request a field command and offered to serve as his chief of staff if he wanted to boost his popularity.
 The crown prince demurred at this request, giving the excuse that the CUP government would refuse.
-Biographer Murat Bardakçı provides probable skepticism of these stories told in Falih Rıfkı Atay's accounts, who was Kemal's secretary, as Kemal would have breached several layers of protocol addressing an imperial crown prince this way.
-Nevertheless, this story generally corroborates other accounts of Vahdeddin's mannerisms.
 On the other hand, writing of this first encounter Vahdeddin described Mustafa Kemal as loyal and having a bright mind, who was fiercely anti-German and critical of Enver Pasha.
-Six years later, Mustafa Kemal declared a republic after deposing his sovereign in 1922.
+Six years later, Mustafa Kemal declared a republic after deposing Sultan Vahdeddin in 1922.